Get In Touch!

 We are lucky enough to live off the canal in lovely, rural Trentham, Staffordshire.

-No areas are off limits, all we ask you to be aware of is the additional travel costs you will incur, which we look to offset.
+No areas are off limits, all we ask you to be aware of is the additional travel costs you will incur, which we look to offset as part of our sustainability focus.

 Main areas currently covered are across the West Midlands, Nottinghamshire, Derbyshire, Cheshire, Shropshire, Leicestershire, Worcestershire, Warwickshire.